Peripheral artery disease and intermittent claudication

 PAD most often occurs in the legs.
 PAD is a type of peripheral vascular disease, which also includes carotid artery disease, renal artery disease, aortic disease, venous problems, and some other conditions, such as vasculitis.

 People with PAD may or may not have symptoms.
 Because symptoms may be mild or even absent, many cases of PAD go undiagnosed.

 Symptoms may be described as pain, ache, cramping, a sense of fatigue, or nonspecific discomfort that occurs with exercise.
 There is no discomfort while standing.
-Symptoms go away rapidly with rest, usually within a few minutes.
+Symptoms go away rapidly with rest.
+If exercise is restarted, pain will come back after a while and the cycle is repeated, such that the person can predict the distance after which symptoms reoccur.
 At first, symptoms may only initially develop when walking uphill, walking faster, or walking longer distances.

 Intermittent claudication symptoms are most common in the calf muscles.
 This is because the most frequently affected artery is the popliteal artery, which branches off from the femoral artery (the major artery in the thigh).
 The popliteal artery continues below the knee where it carries blood to the muscles in the calf and foot.
 Talk to your doctor about any leg or thigh pain you have.

 People may experience muscle pain in one leg or in both legs.
 People may also have fatigue or pain in the thighs and buttocks.